FollowTheProcess/FollowTheProcess/README.md

 # Hello 👋

-My name is Tom, I'm an experienced Software Engineer with a keen interest in DevOps and DevEx.
-I pretty much constantly hack on side projects (some of which I even finish!)
+My name is Tom, I'm an experienced Software Engineer with a keen interest in DevOps and DevEx, which is lucky because that's my day job.

+Outside of that I pretty much constantly hack on side projects, some of which I even finish...

 ## Tech Stack